-The Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for (identify area not tested) because (state reasons for excluding any areas from audit)
+The Minnesota Legal Compliance Audit Guide for Counties, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains seven categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing.
+Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for (identify area not tested) because (state reasons for excluding any areas from audit).

-In connection with our audit, nothing came to our attention that caused us to believe that \\\\\\ failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Towns.
+In connection with our audit, nothing came to our attention that caused us to believe that \\\\\\ failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Counties.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the \\\\\\'s noncompliance with the above referenced provisions. \\\
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the \\\\\\\'s noncompliance with the above referenced provisions. \\\